WalletScrutiny/WalletScrutinyCom/_android/ng.wallet.app.md

 issue:
 icon: ng.wallet.app.png
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2021-04-13
+date: 2021-04-23
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: walletsafrica
 providerLinkedIn:
-providerFacebook:
+providerFacebook: walletsafrica
 providerReddit:

 redirect_from:

 ---

+Wallets Africa is quite a broad product, the lack of source code makes it impossible to verify this app and there are no statements on their website as to management of private keys.

+Our verdict: This “wallet” is probably custodial but does not provide public source and therefore is **not verifiable**.